December 18 – Bake Cookies Day

 Image copyright Pauline Siewert, 2020, text copyright Tara Knudson, 2020.
 Courtesy of Zonderkidz.

 When my son was very little, he LOVED Valentine’s Day.
-He couldn’t make enough Valentine’s cards and crafts, it seemed, to express all of his sweet feelings.
+He couldn’t make enough Valentine’s cards and crafts it seemed to express all of his sweet feelings.
 Tara Knudson captures that joy and enthusiasm for the holiday in her warm rhymes that transport kids into the middle of exciting Valentine’s Day preparations.
 As the little raccoons cut and paste, color and paint, and add stickers and lots of glitter, kids will be eager to get out their own supplies to make homemade cards for those they love.
 And just one look at Knudson’s clever cake will have them running to the kitchen to make that too.
-But Valentines are to share and just as the young racoons in the story, readers will have to wait… a page turn… to who gets the special treats.
+But Valentines are to share and just as the young racoons in the story, readers will have to wait… a page turn… to see who gets the special treats.

 Pauline Siewert’s adorable raccoons craft and cook their way through Valentine’s Day to make special cards and snacks for their friends.
 Her vivid images are cheerful and lively and charmingly include the little spatters and splashes that are all part of the fun.
 Little ones will enjoy soaking up all the details in the craft room, the kitchen, and the friends’ house and pointing out the ones they know.
 When adults point out these details while reading, kids will find it easy to read along too, as Knudson uses them to make her bubbly rhymes and flowing rhythm.
 Kids will also like keeping their eye on the tiny house mouse who is also making itty-bitty Valentine’s Day treats.